Leslie Isben Rogge: Arrest

 On May 19, 1996, Rogge surrendered at the United States Embassy in Guatemala, after Guatemalan authorities had launched a manhunt upon being tipped off by someone who saw Rogge's photo on the FBI website.
 While on the run, he spent time in Antigua Guatemala, where he went by the name "Bill Young".

-Rogge stole more than $2 million and robbed approximately 30 banks, and is currently serving a 65-year sentence at Federal Correctional Institution in Sheridan, Oregon.
+Rogge stole more than $2 million and robbed approximately 30 banks, and is currently serving a 65-year sentence at Federal Medical Center, Butner, in Durham County, North Carolina.
 His scheduled release date according to the Bureau of Prisons is May 29, 2034, at age 94.

 Rogge applied for release on compassionate grounds in 2021 and 2022, citing his advanced age and failing health.
 Both of his requests were denied, and the U.S. Court of Appeals for the Eighth Circuit ruled in 2025 that Rogge was ineligible to seek compassionate release.